anushshetty30/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Anush Shetty**.
-I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!
+I’m an IT professional working with data to make better insights and engaging!

 Let's stay in touch!